 From Mexico in Brief Newsletter

-CFE TO INVEST IN INFRASTRUCTURE IN MEXICO.
+CFE TO INVEST IN FIBER OPTICS IN MEXICO.

 Comision Federal de Electricidad, or CFE, state-owned electric utility of Mexico, announced that it will launch a tender for an estimated amount of up to approximately U.S.$1.5 billion for the implementation of two dark fiber optic cables of around 50,000 kilometers to run along its transmission and distribution system and which operation and maintenance will allow it to provide free Internet to the population of approximately 8,500 points of the country, in a first stage.

 CEMEX PLACES MILLIONAIRE BOND.

 Cemex, Mexico-based multinational building materials company, placed a bond for a global amount of approximately U.S.$507 million with an annual coupon of 3.125% and maturity on March 19, 2026.
 The proceeds will be used for general corporate purposes, including the payment of debt.